-Women in serodiscordant relationships for HIV do not take PrEP consistently
+Women in HIV serodiscordant relationships do not consistently take PrEP

-"This is the first study to examine the association between the low rate of IPV and adherence to PrEP, the authors write.
-"Women who reported IPV last 3 months had increased prognóstoco low PrEP grip."
+"This is the first study to examine the association between low BTI index and adherence to PrEP, write the authors.
+"Women who reported BVP in the past 3 months had increased prognosis for low PrEP adherence."

 PrEP has been shown to reduce the risk of infection with HIV in a variety of populations, including gay men, heterosexual men and women and injecting drug users.
 We recommend, therefore PrEP as part of comprehensive HIV prevention programs aimed at high-risk populations.

 The efficacy of PrEP is related to accession.
 Violence in intimate relationships has been linked to a higher incidence of HIV infection, reduced the use of condoms and generated a suboptimal adherence to antiretroviral therapy.
 It is therefore possible that violence in intimate relationships can also affect adherence to PrEP.